Suor/Suor.github.io/source/drafts/asynchronous-operations.markdown

 ```

 Here I use my [point-free][] library, specifically designed to facilitate such thinking.
 Its premise is extremely simple: provide same combinators as async.js in a [curried][currying] form.
-This makes sense 'cause partial application is awkward in JavaScript while reverse of it is just a call.
-But the ...
+This makes sense because partial application is awkward in JavaScript while reverse of it is just a call.

+Here is an illustration of building up your application by combining async actions compared to building from serial steps:

 ```
 serial